 Boston's Not to Busy for Christmas

-Gabby Messinger (Rachel Boston) is a guardian angel whose love of romance often sees her bending the rules to play matchmaker, despite the warning of Angel Michael D?Angelo (Beau Bridges).
+Gabby Messinger (Rachel Boston - A Rose for Christmas) is a guardian angel whose love of romance often sees her bending the rules to play matchmaker, despite being warned by Angel Michael DAngelo (Beau Bridges - Flight of the Reindeer).
 It is Michael who sends her on her next mission to the community of Angel Falls which since the mill closed down has lost its Christmas spirit.
-Now the town no longer celebrates with the pageant and potluck cancelled whilst the shop owners often employ someone to do the Christmas decorating of their shops rather than do it themselves.
-Having got a job working for at the church Gabby befriends Jack Avery (Paul Greene), a volunteer fireman, handyman and owner of a hardware store.
+Now the town no longer celebrates with the Christmas pageant and potluck cancelled whilst the shop owners often employ someone to do the Christmas decorating of their shops rather than do it themselves.
+Having got a job working at the church Gabby befriends Jack Avery (Paul Greene - A Wish for Christmas), a volunteer fireman, handyman and owner of a hardware store.
 The lack of Christmas spirit doesn't deter Gabby who enlists Jack's help in repairing the community centre so the pageant can be put back on.
 But working with Jack causes Gabby to feel conflict especially when she succeeds in doing what her mission was.

-But there is more to "Christmas in Angel Falls" than being a parable for modern life and there is the entertainment side which also has two parts.
-One part is that classic Hallmark part as Gabby finds herself falling for Jack, your traditional Hallmark community nice guy which of course means that when the mission is complete you have to wonder what will happen.
+But there is more to "Christmas in Angel Falls" than being a parable for modern life and there is the entertainment side which has two parts.
+One part is that classic Hallmark romance as Gabby finds herself falling for Jack, your traditional Hallmark community nice guy, which of course means that when the mission is complete you have to wonder what will happen.
 But this is a movie of little mysteries as we have the sweet little lady who lost her husband a while back, the nursery owner who won't help the church and of course Jack himself as Gabby senses that there is some thing in his past which still troubles him.
 And there is just enough mystery to all this to allow you to try and connect the dots whilst keeping you watching to see if you are right.